New Porsche 911 Turbo S review – McLaren Artura performance with four seats

 > Porsche 911 Carrera GTS 2025 review – hybrid done the right way

-Steer left and right quickly and you can feel the roll resistance but you quickly acclimatise to it and along a flowing road the Turbo S simply seems to tack crisply into the turns, finding strong grip.
-There are active dampers and rear steering too, which delivers counter-steer at low speeds for agility and parallel steer at high speeds for stability, plus torque distribution via the four-wheel drive system.
+Steer left and right quickly and you can feel the roll resistance, but you quickly acclimatise to it and along a flowing road the Turbo S simply seems to tack crisply into the turns, finding strong grip.
+It’s not just the anti-roll bars of course; there are active dampers and rear steering (delivering counter-steer at low speeds for agility and parallel steer at high speeds for stability), plus torque distribution via the four-wheel drive.

-So it’s all about integrating and blending the various systems and their influences to deliver not just something that is effective but which feels natural.
+So it’s all about integrating and blending the various systems and their influences to deliver not just something that is effective but which feels natural, something that the driver feels a part of.
 I’d say in general driving it’s mission accomplished.
-The Turbo S’s steering isn’t the most tactile but the ease, accuracy and poise with which it gets down a tricky road is just what you want from a Turbo.
+The Turbo S’s steering isn’t the most tactile, but the ease, accuracy and poise with which it gets down a tricky road is just what you want from a 911 Turbo.

 > Used Porsche 911 (991, 2011 - 2018) review – should you buy the unloved 911?